 While working in Australia in the early 60’s, I met folks who intrigued me with their stories of traveling over land through India and Southeast Asia.
-Instead of returning to USA as planned, I decided to set out overland to Europe through Asia.
-Hitchhiking was necessary, in view of my budget, though it felt weird considering I’d never hitchhiked before.
+Instead of returning to USA as planned, I decided to travel to Europe overland through Asia.
+Lack of funds meant hitchhiking a lot, and this felt weird considering I’d never once hitchhiked before.

-As a be prepared type of person, I read a book on tropical diseases.
+To prepare, I read a book on tropical diseases.
 Though gruesome, it didn’t deter me.
 Instead, I packed a few boxes full of meds for every emergency I’d read about.
-After all, I was headed for the jungles of Southeast Asia, full of snakes, tigers, bugs, and bacteria of every sort. (photo: bye bye Australia, hello Asia)
+After all, I was probably going to trek through jungles in Southeast Asia, full of snakes, tigers, bugs, and bacteria of every sort.

 I sold my motorcycle and bought a ticket on a ship to Singapore.
 Friends from Perth drove me down to the port at Fremantle and gave me a mighty fine drunken send-off.
 They boarded the ship with me and together we celebrated bon voyage until the “all visitors get off the ship” whistle blew.
 Among those seeing me off was my girlfriend, Costello.
 Now what are the odds of an Abbott (me) meeting a girl named Costello?
 I don’t suppose our relationship hinged on much else for I can’t even recall her first name.
 Sorry, Ms. Costello.

-Reaching Singapore was a heavenly relief.
-I was bored out of my youthful impatient mind even though it was a typical pleasure cruise ship.
+Reaching Singapore was a big relief.
+I was bored out of my youthful impatient mind, even though it was a typical pleasure cruise ship.
 Why?
-Perhaps ensuring the greatest pleasure for most folks means reducing the chances of true adventure for the few.
+Certainly, a cruise designed to be pleasurable for most people also meant reducing any chance of adventure… for me anyway.
 I was chomping on the bit for adventure.

 I arrived in Singapore, got a room at a cheap hotel, and went out that night to see the town with folks I’d met on the ship.
 It was great… until I wanted to sleep.
 I had no idea where the hotel was, and I don’t recall how I found it — dumb luck I imagine.
 That taught me never to be lax again about knowing where I was!
 I soon found out that many folks don’t know exactly where they are.
-Therefore, whenever I needed directions, I’d always ask enough people to land on a majority opinion, which I’d then follow.
+Therefore, whenever I needed directions, I’d usually ask enough people to garner a majority opinion I could most likely trust.

 At one point, hitchhiking my way up the Western coast of Malaya, a Chinese man in a big Mercedes stopped.
 We talked and the conversation went to religion.
 He told me he, like many Chinese folks, often follow multiple religions.
 For him it was Buddhism, Confucius, Taoism, and Christianity!
 He said it was just a good business strategy.
 I thought how different his way was from the Western norm; I liked it.